tigera-cs/Calico-Enterprise-Networking-Training-FR/5. Calico Enterprise Egress Gateway/README.md

         nexthop via 10.0.1.31 dev ens5 weight 1
 ```

-## 8.4.
-Verification

-### 8.4.1.
-Test and verify Egress Gateway in action

-Open a second browser to your lab (`<LABNAME>.lynx.tigera.ca`) if not already done so that we have an additional terminal to test the egress gateway.

-On that terminal, start netcat in the bastion host to listen to an specific port:
+14. Let verify our egress gateway configurations in action and ensure that `app1` IP address are proxied by egress gateway when connecting to services outside the cluster.
+Open a second terminal to your lab instance.
+On that terminal, start netcat in the bastion host to listen to a specific port.

 ```
 netcat -nvlkp 7777
 ```

-On the original terminal window, exec into any of the pods in the app1 namespace.
+15. On the original terminal window, exec into any of the pods in the app1 namespace.

 ```
 APP1_POD=$(kubectl get pod -n app1 --no-headers -o name | head -1) && echo $APP1_POD